Japan Launches Small Epsilon 5 Rocket With Nine Satellites - UrduPoint

 Japan Launches Small Epsilon 5 Rocket With Nine Satellites

+Japan launched a small Epsilon-5 rocket with nine satellites on November 8

-TOKYO (UrduPoint News / Sputnik - 09th November, 2021) Japan launched a small Epsilon 5 rocket with nine satellites.
+TOKYO (UrduPoint News / Sputnik - 09th November, 2021) Japan launched a small Epsilon-5 rocket with nine satellites on November 8.

 The launch, broadcast live by the Japan Aerospace Exploration Agency (JAXA), was carried out from the Uchinoura Space Center in the southwestern prefecture of Kagoshima.
 The nine satellites were created by private companies and enterprises.